LoyolaChicagoBooks/introcs-csharp/rst/dictionaryexamples.rst

 Sets
 --------------------------

-In the next section we will have an example making central use of a dinctionary.
+In the next section we will have an example making central use of a dictionary.
 It will also make use of a set.
 The generic C# version is a ``HashSet``, which models a mathematical set:  a collection with no repetitions and no defined order.
 We use a ``HashSet`` for the